DoctorPepe/Dotfiles/README.md

-# dotfiles
+# Dotfiles
-My Tablet Preferences for my Wacom CTL-471
+This is a collection for all of my configuration files.